 A chaotic, small, and beautiful city Kathmandu is the capital of Nepal.
-The city is also a gateway to the giant Mount Everest and other Himalayas.
+The city is also a gateway to the Giant Mount.
+Everest and other Himalayas.
 The busy and small city offers rich culture, tradition, language, architecture, history, food, and so many things.
 The people of Kathmandu always welcome their guests with big smiles on their faces.
 All the visiting sites nearby Kathmandu are world-renowned religious sites, enlisted in the UNESCO World Heritage Sites.

 The whole day tour covers the different Kathmandu visiting places.
 They are; Pashupatinath Temple, Kathmandu Durbar Square, Swayambhunath Stupa, and Boudhanath Stupa.